qizhou000/OpenEdit/README.md

 # DEMO
 ## EVALUATION
-To EVALUATING a language model using specific editing method, you just need to perform three steps.
+To EVALUATING an editing method on specific language model, you just need to perform three steps.
 The following shows the three steps for evaluating ROME:
 1. Instantiate a language model to be edited and its corresponding tokenizer.
 ```python
 from transformers import  AutoTokenizer, AutoModelForCausalLM